Joint Multi-Leaf Segmentation, Alignment and Tracking from Fluorescence Plant Videos: Experiments and Results

-Since the baseline CM only considers the CM distance to segment each leaf separately, leaf candidates are more likely to fail around the edge points and result in large landmark errors.
-While~\cite{yin2014b} can keep the leaf ID consistent, it does not include the scheme to generate new leaf candidate during the tracking (e.g., leaf $8$ in Fig.~\ref{fig:visual}).
-Our proposed method can work perfectly on this video.
-It has the same segmentation as the labels and all leaves are well tracked.
+{\bf{Qualitative Results}} Figure~\ref{fig:visual} shows the results on the labeled frames of one video.
+Since the baseline CM only considers CM distance to segment each leaf separately, leaf candidates are likely to be aligned around the edge points, which result in large landmark errors.
+While~\cite{yin2014b} can keep the leaf ID consistent, it does not include the scheme to generate a new leaf candidate during tracking (e.g., leaf $8$ in Figure~\ref{fig:visual}).
+Our proposed method performs substantially better than others.
+It has the same segmentation as the labeled results and all leaves are well tracked.
 Leaf $5$ is deleted when it gets too small.
-Note that the manual result may not be perfect all the time.
-This is due to the limitation of the {\it finite} amount of templates.
-However in our tracking method, we allow template transformation under any parameters in $P$ without limiting to a finite number.\\
+Due to the limitation of a {\it finite} amount of templates, the manual results are not perfect.
+However, in our tracking method, we allow template transformation under any parameters in $P$ without limiting to a finite number.

-{\bf{Quantitative Results}} We set the threshold $\tau$ to vary in $[0.05:0.01:1]$ and generate the performance curves for all methods, as shown in Fig.~\ref{fig:curves}.
-It is noteworthy that our method can maintain {\it lower} landmark error and {\it higher} tracking consistency while segmenting {\it more} leaves.
-When $\tau$ is relatively small, i.e., we have very strict requirements on the accuracy of tip estimation, all methods work well for easy-to-align leaves.
-With the increase of $\tau$, more and more hard-to-align leaves with relatively larger tip-based errors will be considered as well-aligned leaves and contribute to compute the landmark error $E$ and tracking consistency $T$.
-Therefore, detecting more leaves will generally result in larger $E$ and $F$.
-However with $\tau=0.4$, the proposed method can achieve $5\%$ lower unmatched leaf rate $F$ than~\cite{yin2014a, yin2014b}, $5\%$ higher than~\cite{yin2014b} and $10\%$ higher than~\cite{yin2014a} in tracking consistency $T$, without increasing landmark error $E$.
-This mainly owns to the enhanced objective functions and the new scheme to add/delete leaf candidates during tracking.
+{\bf{Quantitative Results}} We first evaluate the SAT accuracy w.r.t.~$F$, $E$, and $T$.
+We set the threshold $\tau$ to vary in $[0.05:0.01:1]$ and generate the accuracy curves for all methods, as shown in Figure~\ref{fig:curves}.
+When $\tau$ is small, {\it i.e.}, we have very strict requirements on the accuracy of tip estimation, all methods work well for easy-to-align leaves.
+With the increase of $\tau$, more and more hard-to-align leaves with relatively large tip-based errors are considered as well-aligned leaves and contribute to the landmark error $E$ and tracking consistency $T$.
+Therefore, detecting more leaves will result in higher $E$ and $T$.
+It is noteworthy that our method achieves {\it lower} landmark error and {\it higher} tracking consistency while segmenting {\it more} leaves.